-An integrated approach microfinance could be to engage in hybrid programmes (credit-plus-approach), where the microfinance intermediary itself collaborating organism offers financial services combination with in other complementary services, such as training in enterprise management, education in health and nutrition.
+An integrated approach of microfinance could be to engage in hybrid programmes (credit-plus-approach), where the microfinance intermediary itself or а collaborating organism offers financial services combination with other in complementary services, such as training in enterprise management, education in health and nutrition.
 This approach would allow the ultra-poor segments of the microfinance clientele to expand their economic basis or income (McNelly and Dunford, 1998; Zeller and Sharma, 1998; Zaman, 1998).